ESC101: Praxis I

 How to Succeed

-- Record Everything you Do
+• Record Everything You Do

 We cannot stress enough how important it is to keep a record of everything you do throughout the design process, both as an individual and as a team.
-You’ll learn to use many concepts, tools, models, and frameworks (CTMF) throughout both Praxis I and II and will be asked to write about your usage on multiple occasions, so an organized evidence folder will be very handy.
+You’ll learn to use many concepts, tools, models, and frameworks (CTMF) throughout both Praxis I and II and will be asked to write about your usage on multiple occasions, so an organized evidence folder will be handy.
 In particular, the final assessment in Praxis II requires you to reflect on and talk about your usage of Praxis CTMFs in your design projects in Praxis I, CIV102, and Praxis II (and possibly more projects), so keep this in mind and record everything.

-- Work WITH Your Team
+• Work WITH Your Team

-- Definitely Plan to Work Together Regularly
+• Definitely Plan to Work Together Regularly

-- Review Your Writing at Every Step of the Process
+• Review Your Writing at Every Step of the Process

 Writing is a key part of professional communication, and you’ll be expected to write formally for Praxis I. The reports can be long, and the best strategy is to work on them regularly over time.
 When you’re revising and editing your work, don’t review it entirely in one go; you’ll find that fatigue impairs your reviewing and editing ability.
 Instead, focus on one thing at a time, and plan to have space to do multiple rounds, which will improve your work.
 Also, good engineering writing almost always involves making good use of well-chosen sources.
 Document your research as you go and make your own notes about your thoughts about your research.
 Citations always take longer than you expect, so do them as you go.

-- Ask Questions
+• Ask Questions

 As with all other courses, ask questions!
 The teaching team will answer any of your questions about assignments, concepts discussed in lecture, engineering, communication, and much more.
-You will have about 5-10 minutes before and after the lecture to ask quick questions.
+You’ll have about 5-10 minutes before and after the lecture to ask quick questions.
 You can also always email professors for more personal questions or attend their office hours.
-You should definitely ask questions if you’re having a hard time understanding something.
+You should ask questions if you’re having a hard time understanding something.
 But it doesn’t just need to be if you need help.
 You can also ask questions or chat with your teaching team if you want to level up!

-- Take Feedback Seriously
+• Take Feedback Seriously

-You will receive holistic feedback from TAs, professors, and teammates during studio activities along with written feedback on assignments and teamwork evaluations.
+You’ll receive holistic feedback from TAs, professors, and teammates during studio activities along with written feedback on assignments and teamwork evaluations.
 Feedback is personalized and is all designed to help you become a better student engineer.
 Part of developing as an engineer means reflecting critically on the feedback you receive and deciding for yourself what to do with it.

 Beyond First Year

-- You’ll learn how to identify engineering design opportunities and develop creative design concepts.
+• You’ll learn how to identify engineering design opportunities and develop creative design concepts.
 This skill will be useful in future design courses and in your engineering career.